50 American Small Towns Known for the Weirdest Things

 Adams, Tennessee: Bell Witch Cave

 The Bell Witch began haunting in the early 19th century.
-Legend has it that the witch’s true name was Kate Batts, who entered into what she claimed was a poorly-executed land deal with the neighboring Bell family.
+Legend has it that the witch’s true name was Kate Batts, and she entered into what she claimed was a poorly executed land deal with the neighboring Bell family.
 She seemed to have made good on her promise to haunt the family when their daughter, Betsy Bell, began experiencing intense spiritual aggression and possession.
-It is said even Andrew Jackson had an encounter with the Bell Witch, whose cave has been infamous in Tennessee for over two centuries.
-It even made the National Historic Registery in 2008.
+It is said that even Andrew Jackson had an encounter with the Bell Witch, whose namesake cave has been infamous in Tennessee for more than two centuries.
+It even made the National Register of Historic Places in 2008.

 Coffins standing in funeral house